MassCEC is no longer accepting applications for the Ground-Source Heat Pump sytstems.

 MassCEC’s program requirements are intended to ensure high-quality project designs and installations.
 We recommend double-checking the following to make sure the system meets program requirements and to minimize the delays associated with these common application errors:

-Feel free to email us at GSHP@masscec.com or call 617-315-9357.
-Please note that review and processing time for submitted applications is typically 2 to 4 weeks, and may be longer for commercial-scale systems, open-loop, horizontal-loop or direct-exchange systems.
+Feel free to email us at GSHP@masscec.com or call 617-315-9300.
+Please note that review and processing time for submitted completion documents is typically 2 to 4 weeks.